Karyn S. Eilber, MD

 Associate Director, Urology Residency Program

-Karyn S. Eilber, MD is a board certified urologist in the Cedars-Sinai Urology Academic Practice, a member of Cedars-Sinai's Center for Women's Continence and Pelvic Health and Cedars-Sinai Medical Group.
-She is Associate Director of Cedars-Sinai's Urology Residency Program and an instructor at the Division of Urology at Harbor-University of California, Los Angeles (UCLA) Medical Center.
+Karyn S. Eilber, MD is a board certified urologist in the Cedars-Sinai Urology Academic Practice, a member of the Cedars-Sinai Center for Women's Continence and Pelvic Health and the Cedars-Sinai Medical Group.
+She is a Clinical Associate Professor, Department of Surgery, Associate Director of the Cedars-Sinai Urology Residency Program and an instructor at the Division of Urology at Harbor-University of California, Los Angeles (UCLA) Medical Center.

 Prior to joining Cedars-Sinai, Dr. Eilber served at the Memorial Sloan-Kettering Cancer Center's Urology Department, where she gained extensive experience in pelvic reconstruction following cancer treatment and male incontinence after prostatectomy.
 She was an Assistant Professor at Weill Medical College at Cornell University and a physician at St. John's Health Center in Los Angeles.